Ensupang/Traffic-lights-management-system/a4/README.md

 Assignment 4:

 SAT Solver

-We will be using MiniSat SAT solver available at https://github.com/agurfinkel/minisat MiniSat provides a CMake build system.
-You can compile it using the usual sequence: cd PROJECT && mkdir build && cd build && cmake ../ && make The build process creates an executable minisat and a library libminisat.a.
+This assignment would use MiniSat SAT solver available at https://github.com/agurfinkel/minisat MiniSat provides a CMake build system.
+You can compile it using the usual sequence:

+cd PROJECT && mkdir build && cd build && cmake ../ && make

+The build process creates an executable minisat and a library libminisat.a.
 You will need link against the library in your assignment.

 Play around with it.
 Sample files are available in the ece650-minisat repository on GitHub.
 Incorporate SAT
 Create a polynomial reduction of the decision version of VERTEX COVER to CNF-SAT.
 We have